 Xin chao!
 Welcome to Vietnam.
 When you arrive at the airport, you’ll be met by a local representative and transferred to your hotel.
-Your adventure begins in Hanoi – famous for its beautiful lakes, shaded boulevards, public parks and thriving Old Quarter – with a welcome meeting at 5 pm.
-If you arrive early, why not head out and explore the Old Quarter at your own pace, maybe searching for a deliciously fresh bahn mi or some Vietnamese iced coffee (for the adults in the group).
-After the meeting, maybe head out to dinner with your family and fellow travellers – your local leader will always have some great recommendations handy.
+Your adventure begins in Hanoi – famous for its beautiful lakes, shaded boulevards, public parks and thriving Old Quarter.
+You’ll have a welcome meeting at 5 pm tonight to meet your trip leader and the other families you’ll be travelling with.
+If you arrive early, why not head out and explore the Old Quarter at your own pace, maybe searching for a fresh banh mi or a cup of refreshing nuoc mia (sugarcane juice).
+After the meeting, maybe head out to dinner with your family and fellow travellers – your local leader will be ready with some great recommendations.

 Embark on a full day of exploration today.
-Visit the Museum of Ethnology to learn more about the diverse heritage of Vietnam, then head to the Temple of Literature – an oasis of calm in the heart of town.
+Visit the Museum of Ethnology to learn more about the diverse heritage of Vietnam, then head to the Temple of Literature – an oasis of calm in the heart of Hanoi.
 Enjoy some lunch at KOTO restaurant – a longtime friend of Intrepid that lives by the philosophy of 'know one, teach one'.
-It supports the underprivileged local youth by giving them a chance at making a career in the hospitality industry.
+This social enterprise supports underprivileged local youth by giving them a chance to start a career in the hospitality industry.
 In the evening, sit down to a traditional water puppet performance.
-This northern tradition, dating back nearly a thousand years, is performed alongside traditional Vietnamese music that employs drums, wooden bells, horns and bamboo flutes.
+This northern tradition, dating back nearly a thousand years, is performed alongside traditional Vietnamese music that features drums, wooden bells, horns and bamboo flutes.
 (B/L)

-Travel by minibus to the spectacular UNESCO World Heritage-listed site of Ha Long Bay.
+Travel by minibus to the spectacular UNESCO World Heritage-listed site of Halong Bay.
 The bay is a breathtaking and secluded harbour with about 2000 limestone islands jutting out of the waters of the Bac Bo Gulf.
 When you arrive, hop aboard your private boat and cruise among the dramatic limestone peaks.
-There's an opportunity to swim in the famous Vietnam East Sea and explore caves filled with stunning stalactites and stalagmites today, too.
-You'll spend a peaceful night on board, beneath a sky alive with stars.
-Your sailing junk has twin-share cabins that have air-conditioning and private facilities and there's a dining room and bar.
+Today, you’ll also have an opportunity to swim in the famous Vietnam East Sea and explore caves filled with stunning stalactites and stalagmites.
+Spend a peaceful night on board, beneath a sky alive with stars.
+Your junk boat has twin-share cabins that have air-conditioning and private facilities.
+There's also a dining room and bar on board.
 (B/L/D)

 Arrive in Hue early this morning.
-Your leader will help you chose a local, tasty breakfast after you disembark, then you’ll you’ll have some free time to freshen up before an afternoon cyclo tour.
-Journey through the streets of Hue, travelling around the citadel, passing through the local fruit and vegetable markets before stopping over at Ho Chi Minh’s house.
+Your leader will help you chose a local, tasty breakfast after you disembark, then you’ll have some free time to freshen up before an afternoon cyclo tour.
+Journey through the streets of Hue, travelling around the citadel and passing through the local fruit and vegetable markets before stopping over at Ho Chi Minh’s house – this traditional stilt house was preserved following the late president’s death in 1969 and features a fishpond and garden.

-Travelling by bus this morning, heading south through coastal rice paddies, then through the Hai Van Pass in the mountains to Hoi An.
+Travelling by bus this morning, head south through coastal rice paddies, then through the Hai Van Pass in the mountains to Hoi An.
 Recently declared a UNESCO World Heritage site, Hoi An is beautifully preserved and is perfect for strolling, with many beautiful Japanese houses and Chinese temples lining the narrow lanes.
 Parts of Hoi An look exactly as they did more than a century ago!
-It's also a shopping haven and the even the kids are sure to love the many shops and markets selling original paintings, handcrafted woodwork, ceramics, embroidery and lanterns.
-Hoi An has also become famous for its tailoring, with a great variety of fabrics and tailors to choose from!
+It's also a shopping haven – even the kids are sure to love the many shops and markets selling original paintings, handcrafted woodwork, ceramics, embroidery and lanterns.
+Hoi An has also become famous for its tailoring – there’s a great variety of fabrics and tailors to choose from.
 (B)

-After breakfast, spend the morning at a local beach relaxing on the palm-fringed white sands and taking in the views of the Cham islands.
-Transfer back to town and pop into a local restaurant where you’ll learn how to make ‘white rose cake’ – one of Hoi An’s most popular street foods.
-These tasty savoury dumplings are made with rice paper and minced shrimp and named after their resemblance to a white flower.
+After breakfast, spend the morning at a local beach lying back on the palm-fringed white sands and taking in the views of the Cham Islands.
+Transfer back to town and pop into a local restaurant where you’ll learn how to make banh bao banh vac (AKA ‘white rose cakes’) – a Hoi An specialty.
+These tasty savoury dumplings are made with rice paper filled with minced shrimp or pork and are named after their resemblance to a white flower.
 Once your local instructors have taught you how to make these delicious parcels, sit down together and tuck into your creations for lunch.
-This hands-on experience is one the whole family will enjoy!
+This hands-on experience gets the whole family involved!
 (B/L)

 Today is a free day to explore Hoi An’s Old Town at your own pace.
 Maybe take a cooking class and learn the secrets of preparing local specialties like cao lau (dark pork broth with thick yellow noodles, sliced pork, bean sprouts, green vegetables and croutons).
-Alternatively, hire some bikes and take the family out on a cycling trip into the gorgeous surrounding countryside.
-Another great activity for the kids is a bamboo basket ride down the waterways of the jungle – to organise any optional day trips and activities, just chat to your leader.
+For something more active, hire some bikes and take the family out on a cycling trip into the gorgeous surrounding countryside.
+Another great activity for the kids is a bamboo basket boat ride down the waterways of the jungle – to organise any optional day trips and activities, just chat to your leader.
 (B)

-Head down to the Mekong Delta and visit unexplored Ben Tre, where coconut is everything!
+Head down to the Mekong Delta and visit Ben Tre, where coconut is everything!
 The fertile delta is famous for its abundant harvests of tropical fruits and flowers.
-When you arrive into ‘the rice bowl of Vietnam’, board your private boat and cruise along the maze of waterways to visit some local cottage industries.
-This is a fascinating behind-the-scenes look at a different part of the local economy.
-Then, head to your overnight homestay by the water where you’ll be invited into a family home for a true local experience and a chance to see daily life from the inside.
+When you arrive at the ‘rice bowl of Vietnam’, board your private boat and cruise along the maze of waterways to visit some local cottage industries.
+This is a fascinating behind-the-scenes look at the local economy.
+Then, head to your homestay for tonight by the water, where you’ll be invited into a family home for a true local experience and a chance to see daily life from the inside.
 (B/L/D)

-Life in the delta starts with the sun, so embrace the day early.
+Life in the delta wakes with the sun, so embrace an early start today.
 You’ll visit a local market before heading back to Ho Chi Minh City for one last night.
-You should arrive in the afternoon, which will give you time to explore at your own pace and take on anything you didn’t have a chance to do the first time.
-Tonight, why not head out with your fellow families for an optional farewell dinner, where you can celebrate a trip well travelled!
+You should arrive in the afternoon, which will give you time to explore at your own pace and check out anything you didn’t have a chance to do the first time.
+Tonight, why not head out with your fellow families for an optional farewell dinner, where you can celebrate a trip well-travelled!
 (B)

-With no activities planned after breakfast, you’re free to leave at any time.
+With no activities planned after breakfast, your adventure comes to an end this morning.
 If you’d like to extend your stay in Ho Chi Minh City, just speak to your booking agent ahead of time to organise additional accommodation.
 (B)

 Trip Inclusions